 Until then, here’s the argument.
 Notice that if it’s correct that the Father wasn’t seen in the Old Testament, and if the “Lord” was seen by Abraham, that’s simply not the Father nor his “form.”
 This is a straightforward way to read Scripture.

 This by itself shows that what I’ve called “standard” Oneness models, in which God is both Father and Son in the same segment of God’s life are false.
 This then pushes us to a kind of “modified” Oneness view in which God live’s out his life as the Son in a distinct life-segment prior to the Incarnation.
 This would preserve Oneness and yet have it that the subject of the Father wasn’t seen.
 See chapter 4 of my master’s thesis for an explanation of the “standard” vs. “modified” Oneness distinction.
-But I’ve also written a post on how a modified Oneness view might “work.”
+I’ve also written a post on how a modified Oneness view might “work.”
 (Edit: I have now written a post explaining the distinction as well.)

 So notice what I’ve said: Some form of Oneness could be true even if the Father wasn’t seen in the Old Testament.
 This requires a robust understanding of what “modes” or “manifestations” are, and it requires that one of those modes (that of the Son) began prior to the Incarnation.
 I think standard Oneness views are an overall bad explanation of Scripture; modified views are more serious contender, but not without their own issues a serious costs.